-This is probably one of the best-known techniques of negative reinforcement.
+This is probably one of the best-known techniques.
 The idea here is for the cat owner to always be on guard, ready with a squirt bottle.

-If you take a look at the principles outlined above, you’ll see that water squirting is not a good method for negative reinforcement.
+Based on the principles outlined above, however, water squirting is not a good method for negative reinforcement.

 First, it could possibly associate you with the punishment.
 Ideally, anyone using this method should try to attract as little attention to her or himself as possible.
-In reality, this is extremely difficult to achieve, as ‘hiding’ and squirting is really problematic and also most owners project their own nervousness and agitation into the process.
+In reality, this is extremely difficult to achieve, as hiding and squirting are really problematic and also most owners project their own nervousness and agitation into the process.